tjcarrel/foward-serverless-api/README.md

 # Python-Serverless-API

 The goal of the project was to develop a serverless web service in Python for managing profile pictures from Twitter.
+The API is currently live at `https://5xvdmxr3o3.execute-api.us-east-1.amazonaws.com/prod/`

 <br>